 4) “Check Grid CT” / “Grid CT Lost” / solar diversion not working (CT clamp issues)

-If you bought Zappi mainly for solar charging and ECO+ is behaving like it’s blind to your PV, CT clamps are the first suspect.
+If you bought Zappi mainly for solar charging and ECO+ behaves like it’s blind to your PV, CT clamps are the first suspect.

 Symptoms

-• Errors such as Check Grid CT, Grid CT Lost, or odd limits triggering
+- Errors like Check Grid CT, Grid CT Lost, or Installation Limit

 Most common root causes